Donald G. RezShareholder

-Donald Rez focuses his practice in the areas of business and commercial litigation and antitrust and trade regulation.
+Donald G. Rez focuses his practice in the areas of business and commercial litigation and antitrust and trade regulation.
 He has handled all types of commercial lawsuits, including cases involving trade regulation and antitrust, breach of contract, franchisor/franchisee issues, lender liability cases, professional malpractice, and intellectual property.
 He has been involved in complex multi-district litigation, and his antitrust experience has involved claims of virtually every kind.

 Donald has represented diverse clients as the San Diego Clippers, Exxon, Fotomat, Mashburn Sanitation and Recycling (see City of San Marcos v.
 Coast Waste Mgmt, Inc., 54 Cal Rptr 2d 588 (1996), Nevada Bob’s Pro Shop, Inc., and Orlimar Golf Co.
 In approving a consumers’ antitrust class action settlement in which Donald had been appointed co-lead plaintiffs’ counsel, the United States District Court Judge recognized the high quality of representation on behalf of the class.
 Shames v.
 Hertz Corp., 2012 WL 5392159 at *19 (S.D.
 Cal Nov.
 5, 2012). (“The quality of representation in this matter was exceptional.”)

-Active in the legal community, Donald is a past Chair of the Civil Litigation section of the San Diego County Bar Association (2013) and was Co-Chair in 2012, during which he has organized and moderated many continuing education programs on topics such as California’s anti-SLAPP statute, e-filing in San Diego Superior Court and court funding.
-He was an Editor of the Harvard Environmental Law Review, and was one of the U.S. District Court for the Southern District of California Lawyer Representatives to the Ninth Circuit Judicial Conference.
+Active in the legal community, Donald is a past chair of the Civil Litigation Section of the San Diego County Bar Association (2013) and was co-chair in 2012, during which he has organized and moderated many continuing education programs on topics such as California’s anti-SLAPP statute, e-filing in San Diego Superior Court and court funding.
+He was an editor of the Harvard Environmental Law Review, and was one of the U.S. District Court for the Southern District of California Lawyer Representatives to the Ninth Circuit Judicial Conference.
 He is on the Executive Committee of the Harvard Law School Association of San Diego.

 Donald is a co-author of California Pretrial Practice & Forms (James Publishing Co.), a landmark treatise on civil procedure before trial.
 He has written extensively and has published articles in various legal journals, has co-authored articles for the American Bar Association’s Forum Committee on Franchising, and has co-edited issues of the ABA’s Antitrust Law Journal and has lectured on procedure, discovery, and trade regulation issues.